Harmanpreet Singh

 Harmanpreet Singh (born 6 January 1996) is an Indian field hockey player and captain of the national hockey team.
 He plays as a defender, is a penalty corner specialist, and is regarded as one of the best drag flickers in the world.
 He has scored the most number of international goals for India in modern day hockey.
 He led the team to clinch the bronze medal at the 2024 Paris Olympics.
 This was his second bronze in three appearances at the Olympics.
 Singh also captained the team to win a gold at the 2022 Asian Games.
 He has won the Player of the Year title at the FIH Awards thrice.
 He is popularly known as Sarpanch Saab by fans for his ability to lead the team towards victory.
+He also won FIH Junior Hockey World Cup once.

 Early life

 Singh was born to a Sikh family on 6 January 1996 in Timmowal, Amritsar, India.
 He had an interest in all sports and tried several of them including volleyball, football, cricket, and athletics.
 Singh started playing hockey at the age of 10 and joined the Surjit Singh Hockey Academy when he was 15 years old, hoping to become a forward.